“The issue of self identity, who am I?, is central to spirituality, until joyfully there is release even from that.” ~

 Born Joe Sousa to Portuguese parents and raised Roman Catholic, Mokshananda began his spiritual quest as early as 8 years old when he first looked through a telescope at the stars and became intrigued by this vast universe.
 As he grew he lean away from the church, ultimately not really understanding what was being taught there, and began his personal study of physical world which he loved–he studied astronomy, meteorology, physics, chemistry, biology, anthropology, economics, etc. He later received his bachelor’s degree in Economics from San Jose State University.
 In his quest to understand the natural world, he studied many things, but early on he gave up on God, not understanding spirituality at all in relation to what he considered important.
 He considered himself more of a scientist, a humanist, and ultimately an animal of the Homo Sapien species on a weird planet around an obscure star in the Milky Way galaxy.

 Through years of studying the exterior world, he overlooked the interior, the study of self, and a soul sickness set in.
 After years of using drugs and alcohol, and through grace, he landed himself in A.A. in 1986.
 This began his turn inward.
 He embarked upon a journey of psychotherapy, body-work, and study with a shaman trained in a native American medicine tradition.
 In 1990 Mokshananda met his Heart teacher, Gurumayi.
-It was another moment of grace, Mokshananda reflects.
+It was a moment of grace, Mokshananda reflects.
 With Gurumayi, he began meditation and self-inquiry.